 1. Banyan Tree:

 Banyan trees are mostly seen in different regions of the country and are the national tree of India that grows in a special type of soil.
 The oldest Banyan tree is present in Kolkata.
-This huge type of tree has extensive branches in order to provide support to it, having height more than 21 m.
-Leaves are of 10-20 cm long.
+This huge type of tree has extensive branches to provide support to it, having a height of more than 21 m.
+Leaves are 10-20 cm long.
 Leaves are used as plates in India.
-Wood is used for making furniture, door, etc. Leaf, seeds and bark are useful for various diseases and disorders.
+Wood is used for making furniture, doors, etc. Leaf, seeds and bark are useful for various diseases and disorders.

 2. Neem Tree:

-The most common and popular tree of probably every household is the neem tree that has bright leaves and goes up to the height of 100 feet.
+The most common and popular tree in probably every household is the neem tree which has bright leaves and goes up to the height of 100 feet.
 A straight and rough trunk is seen in neem trees.
-Each part of the Neem trees is essential for different purposes.
+Each part of the Neem leaf is essential for different purposes.
 They are used to treat chicken pox and used in various medicines.
-Wood is also used in south India for furniture making.
+Wood is also used in South India for furniture making.
 Neem can be used as fertilisers for different plants.

 3. Peepal Tree:

 It is a fast-growing tree having heart-shaped leaves with a large crown.
-It sheds its leaves in the month of March and April.
-Peepal tree is used for various purposes, as ear drop, heals wounds, root bark cleans ulcers, prevent gum diseases, urinary troubles, the fruit is useful for asthma and many more.
+It sheds its leaves in March and April.
+Peepal tree is used for various purposes, such as ear drops, healing wounds, root bark cleaning ulcers, preventing gum diseases, and urinary troubles, the fruit is useful for asthma and many more.
 The leaves are also used as decorative items.

 4. Aloe Vera Tree:

 Aloe Vera plant usually grows to a height of about 12 to 16 inches.
 It has thick and fleshy leaves with sharp edges but does not have a stem.
 Long leaves are mainly in triangular fashion inside which contains the aloe vera gel.
-It grows in sandy soil in a sunny location though need to be watered on a regular basis.
+It grows in sandy soil in a sunny location though needs to be watered regularly.
 Aloe Vera is useful to hair to remove dandruff and the itchy effect.
 Though they are essential in cosmetic products, they are equally important to the food industry.

 5. Tulsi Plant:

-Tulsi plant is considered as a holy and religious plant in India.
+The Tulsi plant is considered a holy and religious plant in India.
 Height reaches about 75 cm to 90 cm.
 The leaves are round oval shaped which contain essential oils.
 It has high medicinal value.
-It provides relief in fever, cold and cough, effective against insomnia, indigestion, etc.
+It provides relief from fever, cold and cough, effective against insomnia, indigestion, etc.

 6. Amla Plant:

 Amlaki’ is the household name very commonly used for amla.
 This type of tree is a medium deciduous plant of height about 8-18 meters.
-Spreading branches and crooked trunk are the prominent features of this plant.
-Feathery and linear-oblong shaped leaves mostly smell like lemon.
+Spreading branches and crooked trunks are the prominent features of this plant.
+Feathery and linear-oblong-shaped leaves mostly smell like lemon.
 In extreme heat, it wraps and splits.
-Amla is highly rich in Vitamin C, thus used in common cold.
+Amla is highly rich in Vitamin C and thus used in the common cold.
 This improves the immunity of our body and is useful for healthy hair.
-Other than that, amla is used in shampoo and many food items like jellies, pickle, etc.
+Other than that, amla is used in shampoo and many food items like jellies, pickles, etc.

 7. Eucalyptus: